Empowering and caring

 All Almacasa houses are located in a community where everything is nearby and community life can continue.
 Close links to the community as well as a variety of club and cultural activities are very important to us.
 They bring life into the Almacasa houses and allow the residents to remain part of the community and encourage voluntary work.

 In the coming years we will be developing Almacasa small care homes in various locations in order to meet society’s needs even better.
-We will be working with public authorities and private investors within various partnership models.
+We will be working together with public authorities and private investors within various partnership models.